 Videos from the 2020 virtual Luskin Summit series are in a Showcase on the UCLA Luskin channel on Vimeo.

 May 22: How economic stimulus packages offer opportunity to invest in environmental sustainability-related initiatives.
 Co-hosted by the Luskin Center for Innovation and the USC Schwarzenegger Institute.

-May 20: Anti-immigrant sentiment continues to reverberate throughout our economy, and within the public health, education, political and criminal justice systems.
-This session focused on Latino community mobilization in the Trump era.
+May 20: As anti-immigrant sentiment continues to reverberate, this session focused on Latino community mobilization in the Trump era.

-May 15: The role and usage of public transit in America has changed much over the past century, past decade, and even past few months in the wake of the coronavirus pandemic.
-In this webinar, faculty affiliated with the UCLA Institute of Transportation Studies discussed the evolution of transit and its implications for the weeks, months, and years ahead.
+May 15: Faculty affiliated with the UCLA Institute of Transportation Studies discussed the evolution of transit and the pandemic’s implications for the weeks, months, and years ahead.

-May 12: In his new book, “Man of Tomorrow: The Relentless Life of Jerry Brown,” award-winning journalist and bestselling author Jim Newton explores the unconventional arc of former California Gov. Jerry Brown’s career.
-Newton reveals the complex and often contradictory nature of Brown’s personality and politics– and how his leadership stood up to the Trump White House on policies related to climate change, immigration and more.
+May 12: In “Man of Tomorrow: The Relentless Life of Jerry Brown,” author Jim Newton explores the unconventional arc of former California Gov. Jerry Brown’s career.
 Newton and Brown discussed Brown’s career, his impact on national politics and his take on the future.

 May 7: This discussion focused on housing in the era of coronavirus and how today’s challenges might shape future policy.
-It was presented as part of the Housing, Equity and Community Series, a collaboration between the UCLA Lewis Center for Regional Policy Studies and the UCLA Ziman Center for Real Estate.
+Co-hosted by the UCLA Lewis Center for Regional Policy Studies and the UCLA Ziman Center for Real Estate.

-May 4: This session hosted by Professor Ron Avi Astor featured four panelists who are leading efforts to assist schools in dealing with the reality of educating during the COVID-19 crisis.
-They described strategies and programs in Los Angeles as well as in Israel, Chile and other countries.
+May 4: A session hosted by Professor Ron Avi Astor that discussed how schools can deal with the reality of educating during the COVID-19 crisis in Los Angeles and in countries such as Israel and Chile.